marciogualtieri/paymentsapi/README.md

 ### GORM

-For my own future reference, [here](http://gorm.io/docs/connecting_to_the_database.html) a list of supported databases and correspondent configuration info.
+For my own future reference, [here](http://gorm.io/docs/connecting_to_the_database.html) is a list of supported databases and correspondent configuration info.